Governor Wolf Announces New Funding for Minority-Owned Businesses in Bucks and Delaware Counties

 Established in 1974, PMBDA administers low-interest loan financing to businesses owned and operated by ethnic minorities, to stimulate job creation and entrepreneurial development.
 Governor Wolf has prioritized the empowerment of minority-owned small businesses through Executive Order 2015-11, “Diversity, Inclusion and Small Business Opportunities in Commonwealth Procurement and in Pennsylvania’s Economy.”

-For more information about PMBDA and other Department of Community and Economic Development (DCED) initiatives, visit the DCED website or follow the department on Twitter, LinkedIn, Facebook, and YouTube.
+For more information about PMBDA and other DCED initiatives, visit the DCED website, and be sure to stay up-to-date with all of our agency news on Facebook, Twitter, and LinkedIn.